Paper abortion: By country

+Argentina

+Lilia Lemoine, elected deputy from Argentina and ally of president-elect Javier Milei, announced that her first bill will be to offer parents the possibility of renouncing paternity.
+The project determines that the pregnant woman must notify the father of this pregnancy within 15 days and the father will be able to decide whether he wants to recognize the child or not.
+Lemoine states that if the man does not want to, he will not have the obligation to pay child support.
+According to the deputy, it is unfair for a woman to be able to renounce motherhood by killing her child, referring to the 2020 approval of abortion in Argentina.

 Denmark

 The concept of a paper abortion was first introduced in Denmark in 2000 by the socioeconomicist Henrik Platz.
 He says that it is necessary from an egalitarian perspective, to ensure that women and men have equal rights under the law.
 According to a Gallup poll from 2014 and earlier polls, between 40% and 70% of Danes agree with legalizing paper abortion.

 Sociologist Karen Sjørup, who conducted research on the topic argues that it would give women more freedom by allowing those who want to become mothers without having to share the rights and duties of parenthood with men an additional way to do so.
 She also suggests that it could decrease the abortion rate because it would prevent men who wished to avoid fatherhood from pressuring women to abort.

 Advocates argue that just as women are able to choose whether to have a child or not, men should also be able to choose whether to assume paternity or not.
 Allowing men to have the opportunity to renounce the economic, social and legal responsibility for an unborn child during the first three months of pregnancy would give men and women as close to equal opportunities as possible.